Lindydancer/preproc-font-lock/README.md

 ## Installation

-This package is designed to be installed as a "package".
-Once installed, it is automatically activated.
+Place this package in a directory in the load-path.
+To activate it, use *customize* or place the following lines in a suitable init
+file:

+       (require 'preproc-font-lock-mode)
+       (preproc-font-lock-global-mode 1)

 ## Customization

 You can customize this package using the following:

-* `preproc-font-lock-face` -- The *face* used to highlight the preprocessor directive
+* `preproc-font-lock-preprocessor-background` -- The *face* used to highlight the preprocessor directive
 * `preproc-font-lock-modes` -- A list of major modes.
 A buffer is highlighted if it's major mode is, or is derived from, a member of this list.